Hawaii with Teenagers: How to Plan a Trip Everyone Enjoys

 Teens generally hate:

-• Museums and historical sites (sorry, but it is true for most)
+• Museums and historical sites (true for most teens, sorry).

 The Car Situation

 Rent a car.
-I know ride-shares exist, but with teenagers and their gear and the distances between activities on any Hawaiian island, you need your own vehicle.
-Get an SUV or minivan so everyone has space and you have room for beach gear, coolers, and the inevitably enormous pile of stuff teens accumulate.
+I know rideshares exist, but with teenagers and their gear and the distances between activities on any Hawaiian island, you need your own vehicle.
+Get an SUV or minivan so everyone has space and you've got room for beach gear, coolers, and the inevitably enormous pile of stuff teens accumulate.

-Keep a insulated cooler backpack in the car stocked with water, fruit, and snacks.
+Keep an insulated cooler backpack in the car stocked with water, fruit, and snacks.
 Hungry teenagers are unhappy teenagers, and the drive between activities is when hanger strikes hardest.
+Pearl Harbor heads up: if it's on your list, get there at 7am sharp - I'm not even kidding, the H1 traffic before 7 is the only way - and lines hit hard after.

 What to Pack for Teens

-Beyond the basics, here is what will make your teen's trip better:
+Beyond the basics, here's what will make your teen's trip better:

 The Real Secret

 The real secret to a great Hawaii trip with teenagers is to let go of your Pinterest-perfect vacation fantasy.
-The trip will not look like an Instagram ad.
+Trip will not look like an Instagram ad.
 There will be moments of eye-rolling, complaints about the heat, and fights about who gets the front seat.
-But there will also be moments where your teenager squeals with delight on a zip line, or sits in stunned silence watching a sea turtle swim beneath them, or leans against you during a sunset and says, "This is really cool, Mom."
+There will also be moments where your teenager squeals on a zip line, sits in stunned silence watching a honu swim beneath them, or leans against you during a sunset and says, "This is really cool, Mom."

 Those moments are worth every bit of planning, every negotiation, and every dollar.
 Go to Hawaii with your teens.
 You will not regret it.